 37.x.1 General

 Low latency indication (LLI) enables a TXOP responder to inform the TXOP holder regarding its low latency needs.
-The low latency needs are related to pending low latency traffic between the TXOP responder and the TXOP holder.
+The low latency needs are related to buffered low latency traffic between the TXOP responder and the TXOP holder.
 The detailed definition of low latency needs is TBD.

 A STA that supports low latency indication shall have dot11LowLatencyIndicationActivated equal to true and shall set the Low Latency Indication Support field of the UHR MAC Capability Information field of the UHR Capability element to 1.